patrikhaslum/gscplanner/src/psr/sgt/PsrSgtServer/COMPILE.md

 ## Compiling

-Install Gurobi and Ipopt first.
+Install Gurobi and Ipopt/Bonmin first.
 Then clone SGT, build and install the third_party libraries (PowerTools and yaml-cpp) that come with it, then build and install SGT.
 Finally, build and install cpprest.

 After this is done, the usual